-Our results of operations are dependent upon the volumes of crude oil and refined petroleum products we have contracted to handle and store and, to a lesser extent, on the actual volumes of crude oil and refined petroleum products we handle and store for our customers.
+Our results of operations are dependent upon the volumes of crude oil and refined petroleum products we have contracted to handle and store and, to a lesser extent, on the actual volumes of crude oil and refined petroleum products we handle and store and, to a lesser extent, on the actual volumes of crude oil and refined petroleum products we handle and store for our customers.
 To the extent practicable and economically feasible in light of our strategic plans, we generally attempt to mitigate the risk of reduced volumes and pricing by negotiating contracts with longer terms.
 However, a structural increase or decrease in the demand for crude oil and refined petroleum products in the areas served by our terminals will have a corresponding effect on (i) the volumes we actually terminal and store and (ii) the volumes we contract to terminal and store if we are not able to extend or replace our existing customer contracts.
 The production and demand for crude oil and refined petroleum products are driven by many factors, including the price for crude oil.